space10-community/conversational-form/README.md

 	// start the form in your own time, {cf-instance}.start(), exclude cf-form from form tag, see examples: manual-start.html preventAutoStart,/*?: boolean;*/

+	// prevents the initial auto focus set on the UserInput preventAutoFocus,/*?: boolean;*/

 	// optional horizontal scroll accerlation value, 0-1 scrollAccerlation,/*?: number;*/